 Here is an example of some of the fantastic work being completed in school.
 These fantastics paintings were completed by our very talented year 6 group.

 Take a look at the first arts newsletter of 2020 using the link below.
 The next newsletter is due at the end of Term 2 where we hope to have more information about Young Voices 2021 and also some more amazing art work to share with you.

 Coming soon!
 Watch this space to find out who each class has chosen to be their Arts Council representative this year.

 At Molehill Primary we teach the National Curriculum using the PYP framework as our method of delivery.
 The arts are a central part of the PYP framework and as such are used to deliver a variety of curriculum skills.
 For further information read our creative arts policy.

 Autumn 2019: On Thursday 21st November, Molehill Primary Academy’s amazing Christmas Choir attended the Christmas lights switch on in Maidstone Town Centre.
 After weeks of rehearsing their moment in the spotlight came as they took to the stage to sing a variety of Christmas classics.
 We are so proud of all their hard work and the fabulous performance they gave.

 On Monday 11th November, we as a school remembered!
 As well as holding our traditional Remembrance Day assembly, we also held a poppy making workshop at lunchtime and within classes, children created a variety of poppy related art for out display in the school entrance.
 We hope you agree that it looks amazing.

 Arts Council members: We are in the process of selecting our awesome 2019 / 2020 Arts Council team!

-Well done to the children who entered the Fresh Paint art competition run by the Trinity Theatre in Tonbridge Wells.
+Leopard Class – Term one meeting notes: Summer 2019: Well done to the children who entered the Fresh Paint art competition run by the Trinity Theatre in Tunbridge Wells.
 Even though we were not winners this time, the children did get their artwork displayed in a public exhibition for two weeks over the summer.